 Growing premium brands

-Our team seeks your support for a 10-year industry-led research program to deliver evidence validating premium Australian brands.
+Our team seeks your support for an industry-led research program to deliver evidence validating premium Australian brands.

 Our vision is for:

 - Projects spanning the brand value chain linking consumer understanding with distinctive Australian attributes.

 - Realising Australia’s unique opportunity to grow a resilient food and agribusiness sector based on high-value premium products.

 Australian food companies need to re-think and re-position their products in the global market through delivering unique, high value distinctive Australian food products to the world.
 The opportunity is to reposition to one of the world's premium delicatessens, developing brands and products that are reassuringly expensive.~ Geoff Starr

 With interest in Australian food products continuing to grow, the CRC for Distinctive Australian Foods will lay the groundwork for further exciting new global opportunities through an industry-wide, coordinated, long-term effort to create distinctive brand identities and product offerings that are controllable, measurable and valued by overseas customers.
 With an eye to both the here and now, and the future, the CRC will give added support and capabilities to food manufacturing companies in identifying new market opportunities and tailoring their packaging or products to not just meet expectations, but delight their customers.~ Barry McGookinGeneral Manager Innovation, FIAL